Grand Theft Auto: San Andreas: Story and characters

+Young Maylay (pictured in 2026) portrayed the game's protagonist, Carl Johnson.

 Several historical events influenced the narrative, including the Rampart scandal of the Los Angeles Police Department, the 1990s crack epidemic, the 1992 Los Angeles riots, and the rivalry between the Bloods and Crips street gangs.
 Sam Houser was fascinated by the appearances of street gangs and terrified by their behaviour.
 The writers sought to accurately portray gang violence without glorifying it, and they wanted each gang to act differently, signified by unique walking styles.
 DJ Pooh was hired to co-write the game from an American perspective.
 The narrative was influenced by Hollywood films; Dan Houser said the team watched "hundreds of movies to get the California vibe".
 The developers referenced Boyz n the Hood (1991), Colors (1988), and Menace II Society (1993) for narrative inspiration, and compared their in-game locations to those in different films: the countryside to Deliverance (1972), San Fierro to Bullitt (1968), and Las Venturas to Casino (1995).
 Journalists identified references to other films like Juice (1992) and New Jack City (1991).
 The focus on several communities in San Andreas was prompted by the variety in 1990s West Coast culture.

-San Andreas concluded a loosely connected trilogy of Grand Theft Auto games, set in the 1980s (Vice City, 1990s (San Andreas, and early 2000s (III.
+San Andreas concluded a loosely connected trilogy of Grand Theft Auto games, set in the 1980s (Vice City), 1990s (San Andreas), and early 2000s (III.
 The team wanted the games to be loosely connected in their avoidance of an "ultimate bad guy".
 Dan Houser enjoyed the inclusion of IIIs antagonist Catalina in San Andreas to make the character more sympathetic.
 The team felt "the world's attention was on California" in the 1990s in regards to news and music, and that it translated well to the game.
 They initially considered other time periods, like the 1930s to 1950s, for the game's setting but found them incongruous with the series.
 Dan Houser said the game's satire was aimed towards the "broader weirdness" of American consumerism and action films.
 He noted the writers attempted to outdo each other's humour.
 The team wanted to give players the freedom to make choices while maintaining interest in the story.
 The game features over 400 speaking actors and over 60,000 lines of dialogue, including over 7,700 (Note: CJ has more than 3,500 lines of dialogue in cutscenes, and over 4,200 in the open world.) for CJ; it broke a Guinness World Record for the largest video game voice cast with 861 credited actors.
 Recording took place over roughly five months.
 Each non-player character had around an hour of dialogue, in contrast to Vice Citys ten minutes.